illarionov/fbase-options-gradle-plugin/README.md

 [![Gradle Plugin Portal](https://img.shields.io/gradle-plugin-portal/v/ru.pixnews.gradle.fbase)](https://plugins.gradle.org/plugin/ru.pixnews.gradle.fbase)

 Simple plugin that generates Firebase initialization code using values from a given configuration file.
-Can be used as an addition or replacement for [Google Services Gradle Plugin]
+Can be used as an addition or replacement for [Google Services Gradle Plugin] ([play-services-plugins])

 #### Features